NEUROMASTER-TOKEN/NEUROMASTER-TOKEN/README.md

 - Universal Digital Token System Information and documentation will be available online in early 2021

 We provide an easy experience to claim NEUROMASTER.
 No personal data is saved.
-NEUROMASTER® Tech will ensure ultimate privacy and zero sensitive data stored online.
+NEUROMASTER® Tech will ensure ultimate privacy and zero logs.
-"Best ethical standards ever" #HASTAG #Loyalty #ThePeople
+NEUROMASTER Token will Exceed exspectations in ethical standards and privacy -  #HASTAG #Loyalty

-As long as the transaction fees are covered by the Faucet/token owner, you can claim NEUROMASTER®
+Claim Once Per Address (Random Bonuses up to 25000 Tokens will be automated  Faucet/token claim now  NEUROMASTER®

 ***

 # NXR Referral System